 How Shared-Work Works

-A Shared-Work plan applies to an affected unit or department, shift or other organizational unit defined by you, the employer, with at least two participating employees.
+A Shared-Work plan applies to an affected unit or department, shift or other organizational unit designated by you, the employer, with at least two participating employees.

-Your Shared-Work plan will be active until the expiration date that you’ve indicated or until your business gets back to normal.
+Your Shared-Work plan will be active for the period that you’ve indicated or until your business gets back to normal.
 Find out if you’re eligible to start a Shared-Work plan.

 If you are a contributory employer, the experience-rated portion of your UC contributions may increase based on the Shared-Work benefits that are paid.